 Frequently Asked Questions

-All first-time Early College/ Concurrent Enrollment enrollees are required to submit a Parental/Guardian Consent Form prior to registering for classes.
+First-time Early College/Concurrent Enrollment students must submit a Parental/Guardian Consent Form before registering for classes.

 Consent Form

-Visit the Registration FAQ page for information about and links to the ALEKS Math and English Placement Exam.
+Visit Registration FAQs for details and links to the ALEKS Math and English Placement Exams.

-BYU-Idaho has a liberal transfer policy.
-That said, not everything transfers, and not all transferred credits fulfill GE and major requirements.
+BYU-Idaho has a liberal transfer policy; however, not all credits transfer or fulfill General Education (GE) and major requirements.

-To determine if your high school's Concurrent Enrollment provider offers courses that transfer to BYU-Idaho, please use this course transfer equivalency tool.
+To check if your high school’s Concurrent Enrollment courses transfer to BYU-Idaho, use the Course Transfer Equivalency Tool:

-If you need help, your high school counselor should be able to assist you in navigating through this information.
+If you need assistance, your high school counselor can help guide you through this process.

 All BYU-Idaho classes are available to Concurrent Enrollment students as long as the appropriate prerequisite requirements are met.
 Students are responsible for working with their high school counselors to ensure that the BYU-Idaho courses they select also meet high school credit requirements for dual credit and graduation.